How to Extract Tar Files in Linux

 someFiles.tar someFile1 someFile2 someFile3

-In order to save space, tar
+In order to save space, tar files are compressed using (mostly) gzip tool,

-utility.
-Therefore after compression we have .tar.gz
+or xz utility.
+Therefore after compression we have .tar.gz, .tgz or .xz

 archives.

-archives are the same things; .tgz
+.tar.gz and .tgz archives are the same things; .tgz is just an abbreviation.

 Extract .tar.gz and .tgz

-archive to the current directory run:
+To extract an .tar.gz archive to the current directory run:

 $ tar -zxvf someFiles.tar.gz